benchristel/one-grammar/OGTRTA.md

 - _He did it for their sake_
 - _She headed in the direction of the tower_

 Here, the words "sake" and "direction" don't refer to physical entities.
-Their role in the sentence is to impart a specific meaning to the syntactical relationships among verb, preposition, and now.
+Their role in the sentence is to impart a specific meaning to the syntactical relationships among verb, preposition, and noun.

 ### Nouns